 As from 8 June 2022, the reduced rate of 3% applies to both legal persons and individuals tax resident in Cyprus earning interest income from: (i) Cyprus government bonds, (ii) Cyprus and foreign corporate bonds listed on a recognised stock exchange and (iii) bonds issued by Cyprus state organisations, or by Cyprus or foreign local authorities, listed on a recognised stock exchange.

-Furthermore, the reduced rate of 3% also applies to pension funds.
+The reduced rate of 3% also applies to all interest income earned by pension funds.

-In the case where the total income of an individual (including interest) does not exceed \in 12.000 in a tax year, then the rate on interest income is reduced to 3% (instead of 17%).
+In the case where the total income of an individual (including interest) does not exceed €12.000 in a tax year, then the rate on interest income is reduced to 3% (instead of 17%).